 In our 2017 wellbeing survey, 15% of the people we spoke to reported that their colleagues had been affected by ageism by being overlooked for promotions, being asked to retire or feeling undervalued.

-Our research also showed that age discrimination not only affected people’s career wellbeing but also their financial security, emotional wellbeing and their work-life balance.
+Our research also showed that age discrimination not only affected people’s career wellbeing but also their financial security, emotional wellbeing and their work life blend.

 Developing a strong personal brand will help people to think of you in terms of your skills, behaviours and contribution rather than in terms of age.
 Think about the advantages your age gives you and make them part of your brand.
 Learn more about personal branding